demidtes/knu-chatbot/README.md

 ## Installation

 Install the package installer [pip](https://pip.pypa.io/en/stable/).
-If you installed Python through [Homebrew](https://brew.sh/), then *pip* should already be installed on your system.
 Next, navigate to the root folder of the project and install the required packages.

     $ pip install rdflib
     $ pip install requests